-- A load flow is solved for each trading-sample interval using the supplied generation and load data. - The MLFs for the load flow swing bus10 are calculated for each transmission network connection point and trading sample interval from a Jacobian matrix. - The MLFs for the associated RRN are calculated for each trading sample interval as the ratio of the transmission network connection point loss factor to the associated RRN loss factor. - For each transmission network connection point, the marginal loss factors (with respect to the RRN) for each trading interval sample interval are volume weighted by transmission network connection point MLFs (with respect to the RRN) to give the static MLF.
+- A load flow is solved for each Sample Intervaltrading interval using the supplied generation and load data. - The MLFs for the load flow swing bus10 are calculated for each transmission network connection point and Sample Interval from a Jacobian matrix. - The MLFs for the associated RRN are calculated for each Sample Interval as the ratio of the transmission network connection point loss factor to the associated RRN loss factor. - For each transmission network connection point, the marginal loss factors (with respect to the RRN) for each Sample Interval trading interval are volume weighted by transmission network connection point MLFs (with respect to the RRN) to give the static MLF.